praveen4463/waypoint-challenge/README.md

 This shape is instructed to Claude via the `MODIFICATION_RULES` block embedded in every relevant tool response, so the model follows the schema rather than reinventing presentation each time.

+No part of the output is hardcoded or referenced in any way in the `MODIFICATION_RULES`.
+Its truly generic and written in a way that it supports all kinds of IEP and Lessons.

 ##### 5. Here's what teacher gets (total 4 points, numbers removed due to format issue here in readme)

 Jasmine Bailey — "What is 'community' and why is it important?"